Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 The second reason that plays in your favor is the small common room, the living room.
 Here everybody comes to chill and hang out.
 It is the place to be to connect.

-Last but not leas is the family dinner.
+Last but not least is the family dinner.
 The hostel organizes family dinners.
 This does take place weekly.
 Make sure you ask the staff or keep an eye on the black board.

 Best Hostel in Central Hong Kong Island

 There is basically two parts of Hong Kong.
 The Northern part with Tsim Sha Tsui area, To Kwa Wan, Yau Ma Tei.
 And then there is Hong Kong Island.

 With the The Sheung Wan hostel (this hostel was previously called Mojo Nomad Central) we already gave you a cool option to stay on the island.